sriemer/fix-linux-mouse/README.md

 required for USB mice to work properly without a user-space driver running.

 The problem is that it can only use the USB vendor ID and product ID to identify if a quirk is required.
+And with more modern chips than the PAN3511, the USB IDs can be modified.
 So often quirks for mice with the same chips but different IDs are missing.

 Until `v4.15`, the quirks table `hid_blacklist` is located in [drivers/hid/usbhid/hid-quirks.c](https://elixir.bootlin.com/linux/v4.15/source/drivers/hid/usbhid/hid-quirks.c#L28)